 Picking a Thermostat

 While installing or replacing a gas furnace goes a long way in cutting energy bills and keeping your home warm, it also helps to have a good thermostat.
-If you don't already have a programmable thermostat, it's a good way to optimize your home's heating based on a schedule.
+If you don't already have one of the best programmable thermostats (opens in new tab), it's a good way to optimize your home's heating based on a schedule.
 Another option is a smart thermostat that lets you control the HVAC system with your smartphone.
-Smart thermostats, like the Nest Learning Thermostat and the ecobee4, also help you learn better ways to save energy.
+Smart thermostats, like the Nest Learning Thermostat (opens in new tab) and the ecobee4 (opens in new tab), also help you learn better ways to save energy.
 Many gas furnace manufacturers also make thermostats, though you can check with your contractor for other suggestions.

 Switching From Oil Furnaces